e-comas/e-comas.github.io/_posts/2022-02-22-an-fba-seller’s-guide-to-understanding-sales-tax-nexus.md

 author: Hammad Nafees, ZonGuru
 date: 2022-01-21T14:24:19.185Z
 excerpt: Most Amazon sellers get confused by sales tax collections.
-So to help you, our friends at ZonGuru have covered all the basics you’ll need to get started with the sales tax nexus and how it impacts your collection.
+So to help you, our friends at ZonGuru have covered how to get started with the sales tax nexus.
 thumbnail: /images/uploads/tax-nexus.jpeg
 thumbnail_alt: Map of USA with flags
 tags: